JasonBraithwaite/bootstrap_yt_tutorial/README.md

 The site has a three column section that includes image and text that resizes to a one column for smaller screens

 It has a fixed background section with a text overlay with two buttons that when pressed lead to a Modal Popup section.

+This project has a Navbar collapse seen in this project as the Emoji Navbar collapse.
+The Navbar will open when clicked and display 4 emojis.
+When clicked again the navbar will collapse and hide the emojis.